teledyne-e2v/gst-autofocus/README.md

 To test if the plugin has been correctly install, do:
 ```
 export GST_PLUGIN_PATH=/usr/local/lib/gstreamer-1.0/
-gst-inspect-1.0 multifocus
+gst-inspect-1.0 autofocus
 ```

-If the plugin failed to install the following message will be displayed: "No such element or plugin 'multifocus'"
+If the plugin failed to install the following message will be displayed: "No such element or plugin 'autofocus'"

 # Uninstall